 We provide sales channel partners with specific programs to assist them in selling our products and incentivize them to sell our products, but there can be no assurance that these programs will be effective.
 In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services and may purchase more inventory than they can sell.
 Our channel partners generally do not have minimum purchase requirements.
 Some of our channel partners may have insufficient financial resources to withstand changes and challenges in business conditions.
-In addition, if our channel partners' financial condition or operations weaken, it could negatively impact their ability to sell our product and services.
-Our channel partners may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products.
+In addition, if our channel partners' financial condition or operations weaken it could negatively impact their ability to sell our product and services.
+Our channel partners may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products, or may decide to cease selling our products and services altogether in favor of a competitor's products and services.
 They may also have incentives to promote our competitors' products to the detriment of our own, or they may cease selling our products altogether.
 We cannot ensure that we will retain these channel partners or that we will be able to secure additional or replacement partners or that existing channel partners will continue to perform.
 The loss of one or more of our significant channel partners or the failure to obtain and ship a number of large orders each quarter through them could harm our operating results.
-In July 2017, Exclusive Networks Group ("Exclusive") acquired Fine Tec U.S. The two channel partners together accounted for 31% of our total net accounts receivable as of September 30, 2017.
-Exclusive and Ingram Micro, Inc. ("Ingram Micro"), which distributed our solutions to a large group of resellers and end-customers, accounted for 29% and 11% of our total revenue, respectively, during the three months ended September 30, 2017.
-During the nine months ended September 30, 2017, Exclusive and Ingram Micro accounted for 23% and 10% of our total revenue, respectively.
-During the three months ended September 30, 2016, Exclusive and Ingram Micro, accounted for 19% and 10% of our total revenue, respectively.
-During the nine months ended September 30, 2016, Exclusive accounted for 19% of our total revenue.
-In addition, we may be impacted by consolidation of our existing channel partners.
-In such instances, we may experience changes to our overall business and operational relationships due to dealing with a larger combined entity, and our ability to maintain such relationships on favorable contractual terms may be more limited.